TyOverby/bonsai.red/guide/00-introduction.md

 # Web Apps at 10,000 Feet

 The browser understands three languages: Javascript, HTML, CSS.
-Jane Street programmers only understand one language: OCaml.
-Thus, we've made it possible to write all three of the browser languages using OCaml.
+Jane Street programmers primarly use OCaml, so we've made it possible to write all three of the browser languages using it.

 -   `js_of_ocaml` is an OCaml-to-Javascript compiler.
 -   `virtual_dom` is a library for building values that represent a